Target Buffer Strategies

 Typically, there is a cap on potential upside gains, which pays for the downside buffer.
 The cap is set at the start of the outcome period based on prevailing market conditions.

-The strategy’s returns will be a function of the level of the reference asset at the end of the outcome period relative to its level at the start, as illustrated below
+The strategy seeks outcomes (before fees and expenses) that are a function of the level of the reference asset at the end of the outcome period relative to its level at the start, as illustrated below

 Capped Upside